 Ed Brownell, SPIN!
 Pizza Owner and Food Influencer

-Ed Brownell is a 30-year resident of Kansas City and a 40-year restaurant veteran of Casual Dining and Fast Casual concepts.
+Ed Brownell is a 30-year resident of Kansas City and a 40-year restaurant veteran of Casual Dining and a heavy-hitter as a food influencer.

 He started his career at Pizza Hut and worked his way up the management ladder as an Assistant Manager, General Manager, District Manager, and ultimately a Vice President of Operations in Portland, Oregon.
 Ed was also a franchisee of Sonic Drive-In.
 Ed built a 12-unit chain of Sonics, which were later sold back to the franchisor.